Arini Vlotman explains how to make your curious mind – and curiosity quotient – work for you

 Secondly, questioning leads to critical thinking.
 Critical thinking allows you to analyze, evaluate and apply information in a reasonable manner.
 The more you make use of this type of thought process the easier it becomes until you move into a constant mode of ‘doing’.
-This will increase your productivity and your outputs.
+This will increase your productivity and your output.

 And then there’s passion.
 Curiosity fires up your passion and passion leads to inspiration.
-Imagine working in an environment that is stimulating, inspiring and fulfilling?
+Imagine working in an environment that is stimulating, inspiring and fulfilling.
 You can create this environment just by changing your pattern of thinking.

 Making the CQ theory work in all areas of your day